-Unlocking the Future of Network Security: A Quantum Leap in Protection! - YaNoticias
+Unlocking the Future of Network Security: A Quantum Leap in Protection! - YANoticias

 Pricing and Specifications

-The initial setup costs for implementing quantum entanglement protocols can be substantial, potentially ranging from hundreds of thousands to millions of dollars, depending on the organization’s size and readiness.
+The initial setup costs for implementing quantum entanglement protocols can be substantial, potentially ranging from hundreds of thousands to millions of pounds, depending on the organisation’s size and readiness.
 However, the long-term savings in breach prevention and compliance can outweigh these initial fees.

 Insights into Future Security